Neil Dewsnip

-Neil David Dewsnip is an English football coach who is Technical Director of Plymouth Argyle.
+Neil David Dewsnip (born 13 August 1961) is an English football coach.

 Dewsnip had been a youth player at Liverpool and later worked as a teacher at a number of schools before becoming a coach.
-He worked with Everton's Academy for 17 years before beginning work with the England national youth teams in 2013, leaving that role in 2019 to join Plymouth Argyle.
+He worked with Everton's academy for 17 years before beginning work with the England national youth teams in 2013, leaving that role in 2019 to join Plymouth Argyle as director of football, where he had two spells as caretaker manager before leaving in 2025.